girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 keep **RL** high.
 IR maybe rated at 20 mA but such high current is generally wasteful.
 By supplying low current to IR, a single GPIO "Output" pin can drive a row of 15 switches in a typical keyboard.
 STM32 based MCU can supply up to 20 mA per GPIO pin.
 RP2020 can provide up to 17 mA per GPIO pin.

-Typical rise time of PT is about 15 us at 1 mA current.
-This is the minimum amount of time you have to wait after activating IR ("Output" GPIO pin going HIGH) and before taking reading at the "Input" GPIO pin.
-At low current (**Ic**) switching time will be slightly longer, but not by much (20 us can work).
+At low currents PT rise/fall time will be around 100us for Everlight PT12-21B/TR8 and this will result in around 1000Hz (100x2x5) scan rate for a 5 row keyboard.

 ![image](/assets/opic2.png){: width="350" }

 ## Optical Matrix